Gardening in Nosara: How to Attract Pollinators to Your Nosara Property

 Scientific Name: Asclepias curassavica

-This plant, often known as Milkweed and sometimes called Queen Millet, is where the local Monarch butterflies deposit their eggs.
-It is an essential element of their natural environment and has lovely yellow, orange, and crimson flower bracts that attract other insects.
+This plant, often known as Milkweed and sometimes called Queen Millet, is where the local monarch butterflies deposit their eggs.
+It is an essential element of their natural environment and has lovely yellow, orange, and crimson flower.

 Common Name: Pico de Pajaro